Numbness in any part of the body is not a normal sensation, especially if it persists.

 Numbness of the left arm may be one of the signs of a heart attack.
-This is because some nerves carrying information in the heart region are in the same area of the spinal cord as the nerves carrying information from the left limb.
-Thus, pain from the heart may be referred to the left arm, alongside numbness.
+This is because some nerves supplying the heart region are in the same area of the spinal cord as the nerves supplying the left limb.
+Thus, pain from the heart may be referred to the left arm, presenting as numbness.

 9. Other Diseases

 These are diseases affecting nerves on the surface of the hand.
 These nerves can get progressively damaged, causing numbness.

 For example, in diabetes mellitus, the nerves in a particular area of the body (more commonly the feet) become less effective, causing numbness due to the high level of sugar in the blood.
 This is called diabetic neuropathy.

 If you have diabetes and have problems with sensation on your hands or feet, you should see your doctor.
 Other diseases that may cause numbness in your left hand include Multiple Sclerosis, Amyloidosis, HIV, Raynaud’s disease and Thyroid disease.